Article written by Lukas Monfette, Human Resources Consultant and Call & Response Coordinator at Brio PAE

 Many individual and organizational factors can influence this choice, making each situation unique in terms of motivations and pressures.

-That said, the statistics show widespread concerns: “Over half (54%) of respondents do so because they feel they have too much work to do, and 33% don’t want to use a sick day”.
+That said, the statistics show widespread concerns: “More than half (54%) of respondents do so because they feel they have too much work to do, and 33% don’t want to use a sick day.”

 Reviewing this with your manager can help you put adaptive measures in place.
 We invite you to take a look at Table 1.